HashimThePassionate/django-for-everyone/projects/02_learn_django_for_professionals/02_setting_postgresql_in_container/readme.md

 1. **`FROM python:3.12-slim`**: This line specifies the base image to use, which is a slim version of Python 3.12.
 The `slim` variant is smaller and more efficient, reducing the overall image size.

+2. **Install Necessary System Dependencies:**
+   - **`libpq-dev`**: This package provides the necessary PostgreSQL development libraries that `psycopg2-binary` needs to compile.
+   - **`gcc`**: The GNU Compiler Collection is required for compiling any C extensions that Python packages may include.
+   - **`apt clean`**: Cleans up the local repository of retrieved package files, reducing the image size.

-2. **`ENV PIP_DISABLE_PIP_VERSION_CHECK 1`**: This environment variable disables pip's automatic version check, which can speed up the build process.
+3. **`ENV PIP_DISABLE_PIP_VERSION_CHECK 1`**: This environment variable disables pip's automatic version check, which can speed up the build process.

-3. **`ENV PYTHONDONTWRITEBYTECODE 1`**: This prevents Python from writing `.pyc` files, which are unnecessary in a containerized environment.
+4. **`ENV PYTHONDONTWRITEBYTECODE 1`**: This prevents Python from writing `.pyc` files, which are unnecessary in a containerized environment.

-4. **`ENV PYTHONUNBUFFERED 1`**: This ensures that Python's output is not buffered, which is useful for logging in real-time.
+5. **`ENV PYTHONUNBUFFERED 1`**: This ensures that Python's output is not buffered, which is useful for logging in real-time.

-5. **`WORKDIR /code`**: This sets the working directory for subsequent instructions to `/code`.
+6. **`WORKDIR /code`**: This sets the working directory for subsequent instructions to `/code`.
 Any commands run after this will be executed in this directory.

-6. **`COPY ./requirements.txt .`**: This copies the `requirements.txt` file from your local machine to the Docker image's working directory.
+7. **`COPY ./requirements.txt .`**: This copies the `requirements.txt` file from your local machine to the Docker image's working directory.

-7. **`RUN pip install -r requirements.txt`**: This installs the dependencies listed in the `requirements.txt` file inside the Docker image.
+8. **`RUN pip install -r requirements.txt`**: This installs the dependencies listed in the `requirements.txt` file inside the Docker image.

-8. **`COPY . .`**: This copies all the files from your local project directory to the Docker image's working directory.
+9. **`COPY . .`**: This copies all the files from your local project directory to the Docker image's working directory.

 ### **Create a `.dockerignore` File:**